 Laser Powder Bed Fusion (LPBF)

-Integration of the LPBF in hybrid production process chains
+Integration of LPBF in hybrid production process chains

 Additively manufactured hydrogen combustion chamber in MicroMix design